President Obama Will Make History As One Of The Worst Foreign Policy Presidents Ever, Harvard Law Professor Alan Dershowitz Says [Video]

 Israel has temporarily suspended diplomatic relations with several U.N.
 Security Council members and plans to move forward with construction of more homes in the East Jerusalem area, according to the New York Times.
 Israel, a traditional ally of the U.S. and the only functioning democracy in the Middle East, has also maintained that the Obama administration orchestrated the controversial resolution rather than just functioning as a passive bystander, a measure that Netanyahu has described as unacceptable.

 A strong Israel supporter, President-elect Donald Trump has vowed to make big changes in the U.S. relationship with the U.N. once he takes office next month.
-“Mr. Trump publicly pressed for a veto of the resolution and has chosen a settlement advocate as his administration’s ambassador to Israel,” the Times noted.

 [Featured Image by Sergei Chuzavkov/AP Images]